austinclem1/buck-ecl-tool/README.md

 Each of these declare a variable of the specified size/type at the specified offset into the Genesis RAM.
-So in the example above, my_byte_var can be used to refer to a single byte at address 0xff1234.
-Genesis RAM begins at 0xff0000 and goes as high as 0xffffff.
+So in the example above, my_byte_var can be used to refer to a single byte at address 0xff1234 (Genesis RAM begins at 0xff0000 and goes as high as 0xffffff.)
 The type `pointer` could probably be more accurately called `address`, also it doesn't really exist *at* the specified location as much as it is an alias for that memory location (with no size associated with the data at that location).